facebookresearch/ParlAI/docs/source/tutorial_crowdsourcing.md

 Make sure to test your task in sandbox mode first before pushing it live: see the [crowdsourcing README](https://github.com/facebookresearch/ParlAI/tree/master/parlai/crowdsourcing#running-tasks-live) for how to run a live task.

-Additional flags can be used for more specific purposes:
+Additional parameters can be used for more specific purposes:

 -   `mephisto.task.maximum_units_per_worker` ensures that a single Turker is only able to complete one assignment, thus ensuring that each assignment is completed by a different